Wizards surpsingly select Gonzaga's Rui Hachimura with No. 9 pick

 The first Japanese born player to be drafted in the first round of the NBA, Hachimura did not start playing basketball until the age of 13.
 Then, he became a fan of Carmelo Anthony.
 Hachimura grew up playing catcher and pitcher as a baseball player.
 According to Senior Vice President of Basketball Operations Tommy Sheppard, the Wizards liked that Hachimura was a late bloomer.
 Sheppard had focused in on the power forward for some time now.

+“Rui is a player that we have watched for several years and we think he has the potential to be a tremendous two-way player with his combination of physical gifts, basketball IQ and work ethic,” said Sheppard.
+“He is a very focused and mature young man who will have the opportunity to come in and compete for a chance to contribute for us right away.”

+“Rui is a winner and a competitor who has worked hard to improve throughout his career and he’ll be a good fit for us on the floor, in the locker room and in the community,” said Brooks.
+“There’s a learning curve for all rookies, but I’m confident he’ll be up for any challenge we put it front of him and I’m looking forward to having him on the court to start that process as soon as possible.”

-For those that think Washington should have traded back to gain other assets if they wanted Hachimura all along, Sheppard hinted that other teams were looking to leapfrom the Wizards for his talents.
+For those that think Washington should have traded back to gain other assets if they wanted Hachimura all along, Sheppard hinted that other teams were looking to leapfrog the Wizards for his talents.

 Washington will introduce Rui Hachimura at a press conference on Friday afternoon from Capital One Arena.